 Most of the crashes were the result of motorists failing to yield to bicyclists.
 As with the pedestrian crashes this did not seem to be the result of poor lighting conditions, but rather poor situational awareness of the motorists.
-Motorists hit bicyclists in crosswalks and in a couple cases sideswiped the bicyclists.
-Many of the crashes involved motorists turning into and out of driveways or side streets.
-Remedies for these types of crashes will need to focus on counteracting the behavior of motorists.
+Motorists struck bicyclists in crosswalks and, in a few cases, sideswiped them.
+Many of these collisions occurred when motorists were making turns into or out of driveways or side streets.
+To address these types of crashes, the emphasis should be on mitigating motorist behavior and raising awareness of non-motorized facilities among all road users while consistently applying safety measures.

-29 bicycle crashes since 2004
+bicycle crashes since 2004

-1.6 average number of crashes per year
+average number of crashes per year